jeanprbt/swiss-solar-panel-segmentation/README.md

 ## Run instructions

+1. Install the required dependencies.

+    ```sh
+    pip install -r requirements.txt
+    ```

-1. At first, data should be collected and put in the corresponding directories.
+2. Data should be collected and put in the corresponding directories.
 There are two ways to do this.
-    - Run the `preprocessing.ipynb` notebook in the `notebooks/` directory
+    - Run the `preprocessing.ipynb` notebook in the `notebooks/` directory (~500 data points)
-    - Directly download the data from this [kaggle dataset](https://www.kaggle.com/datasets/jeanperbet/ml-project-2-solar-panels/data?select=roof_images)
+    - Directly download the data from this [kaggle dataset](https://www.kaggle.com/datasets/jeanperbet/ml-project-2-solar-panels/data?select=roof_images) (~750 data points)